scottmerker/USPTO-Global-Header-Footer/README.md

 #### includeHTML.js

-This script reads in HTML from an external file.
+This script reads in HTML from an external file, and is used in `index.html` to include the code for the header and footer.
+AngularJS and React provide this functionality.
+If you're using one of these frameworks, use their native toolset to include the header and footer.
 A minified version is available in the `dist/scripts` directory.

 ### footer.html